Golf Tutorials

 • U.S. Open: 1965 (Slam Completed)

 Lesson from Player: Your body is your most important piece of equipment.
 Player proved that golfers are athletes.
-Incorporating stretching, strength training, and good nutrition into your routine can DRAMATICALLY improve your power, endurance, and longevity in the sport.
+Incorporating stretching, strength training, and good nutrition into your routine can dramatically improve your power, endurance, and longevity in the sport.

 5. Jack Nicklaus – The Golden Bear